Overview

 In this, you will highlight your future actions if a similar situation comes up again.

-Now, we have seen that Borton's model of reflection is one of the important reflection models that can be used to reflect on a nursing situation.
+Now, we have seen that Borton reflective model is one of the important reflection models that can be used to reflect on a nursing situation.
 Let us now reflect on a nursing situation using this model.

 Borton’s model of a reflection application example in nursing